-First we will cover how to set up your course and scorecards.
+First, we will cover how to set up your course and scorecards.
 There are three things that the manager will need to do to prepare for a tournament.
-1. Determine the pace for your course.

-- Determine the pace for your course.
+- 1. Determine the pace for your course.

 - 2. Make scorecards that reflect the pace for each group.

-- 3. Set up checkpoint stations.
+- Set up checkpoint stations.